 NOTE: The wheel must be removed to accurately measure the rotor thickness.
 Refer to Tires and Wheels section for information on removing the wheel.

-- Measure the run out of the rotor at its maximum diameter.
+Measure the run out of the rotor at its maximum diameter.
 If the run out exceeds 0.005, then the rotor must be machined.
-Do not machine the rotor beyond its service limits. - 2.
-Measure the thickness of the brake rotor in 3 places.
-If the brake rotor thickness is less than 0.20-inches, then the rotor must be replaced.
+Do not machine the rotor beyond its service limits.